When you get blamed for things that are not your fault, it can be very frustrating – especially if you didn’t do anything to provoke them.

-Ask yourself how long you have known the person and how much effort you’re willing to make
+12. Ask yourself how much time and effort you’re willing to put into the relationship

 If you are dealing with someone who blames others for everything, it might be wise to ask how long you have known this person and how much time and energy you are willing to put into the relationship.